SaladTechnologies/salad-cloud-imds-sdk-python/documentation/models/Status.md

-# ContainerStatus
+# Status

-Represents the health statuses of the running container.
+The health statuses of the current container instance.

 **Properties**